Lead The Change

 Bard’s Graduate Programs in Sustainability cultivate leaders who break through existing systems, innovating solutions to critical social, environmental and economic challenges.
 We accomplish this through:

-• An MBA in Sustainability offering a globally leading business curriculum that integrates sustainability vision, real world consulting engagements, organizational transformation and entrepreneurial training, equipping graduates who are changing the game.
+- An MBA in Sustainability offering a globally leading business curriculum that integrates sustainability vision, real world consulting engagements, organizational transformation and entrepreneurial training, equipping graduates who are changing the game.

-• MS in Environmental Policy and MS in Climate Science and Policy programs whose alumni are changing the rules.
+- MS in Environmental Policy and MS in Climate Science and Policy programs whose alumni are changing the rules.
 They are crafting science-based policies based on their interdisciplinary training including communication and stakeholder engagement, and required, high-level professional internships.

-• An M.Ed in Environmental Education, also internship-centered, that empowers our graduates to build and lead educational organizations changing minds.
+- An M.Ed in Environmental Education, also internship-centered, that empowers our graduates to build and lead educational organizations changing minds.
 They bridge theory and practice to bring the lessons of ecological literacy and justice to a rising generation.

 In this time of extraordinary environmental and social challenge, learn more about our three theories of change here.
 Through our work, we influence sustainability education and practice globally.
 We model the world we want to create by building a diverse, inclusive, and collaborative community committed to social, racial, and environmental justice and equity.

-We Train Anti-Racist Leaders
+We Work to Train Anti-Racist Leaders

 Bard GPS Anti-Racism, Justice, Equity, Diversity, & Inclusion Commitment

 We educate leaders to bring social and environmental justice to business, policy and education.
 Our curricular framework centers social justice in environmental contexts and extends the focus of sustainability to human and social processes.
-To fulfill this commitment, Bard GPS must be an actively anti-racist program that supports racial, social, and gender equality.
-We are working to ensure:
+To fulfill this commitment, Bard GPS must be an actively anti-racist program that supports racial, social, and gender equity.

-• An environment that questions white supremacy, centering and making visible the experience of those most marginalized to support an inclusive learning experience
+- An environment that questions white supremacy, centering and making visible the experience of those most marginalized to support an inclusive learning experience

-• Our entire community is diverse in every definition of the term (race, gender, gender identity, sex, class, ability, language, phenotype and other tangible and intangible human characteristics)
+- Our entire community is diverse in every definition of the term (race, gender, gender identity, sex, class, ability, language, phenotype and other tangible and intangible human characteristics)

-• Our curriculum acknowledges that the American economic and educational institutions have been built to uphold a white supremacist system that must be dismantled
+- Our curriculum acknowledges that the American economic and educational institutions have been built to uphold a white supremacist system that must be dismantled

-• Every member of the GPS community has a sense of belonging and is included, and is empowered to meet their educational and career goals.
+- Every member of the GPS community has a sense of belonging and is included, and is empowered to meet their educational and career goals.

 In our curricula, we address racism with an awareness of the intersections of identity (womxn, immigrants, LGBTQIA+, differently abled).
 We believe that training for effective anti-racist leadership will prepare our students to build generally inclusive organizations along all dimensions.
 We acknowledge the privilege held by Bard GPS—graduate programs within a private, predominantly white institution (PWI) operating on unceded land.
 And as we move forward, we commit to provide training and resources to ensure faculty and staff continue to learn from anti-racist scholars and practices, and evolve our community of practice.